Can I charge an electric car using solar panels?

 It’s also worth remembering that most electric cars are recharged overnight, either because that’s when the owners are home from work or they’re taking advantage of cheaper energy prices.
 It’s why a home battery system will pay dividends in the long run, because you can’t harvest solar energy when it’s dark!

-Click here to check out some of the cost savings associated with using a solar battery, although please note that other energy providers do exist.
+Click here to check out some of the cost savings associated with using a solar battery, although please note that other energy providers are available.

-Pros and cons of charging an EV using solar panels
+Pros and cons of charging with solar panels

 There are several reasons why using solar energy to charge an electric car makes perfect sense.
 You’re not having to rely solely on your energy company, the panels will get to work immediately after installation and they’ll even add value to your home.
-You’re also using a renewable energy source.
+You will also be using a renewable energy source.

 That said, solar panels are expensive, and that’s before you think about the cost of the inverter, solar battery and home charger.
 You might be eligible for a Green Deal loan, but this will need to be paid back.
 The other thing to consider is the weather, as solar panels work best in sunny conditions.